...

 Benefits of Fenbendazole in Cancer Treatments

 Developing new drugs requires a lot of time, effort, and money, and developing a promising drug can take years.
 Fenbendazole is already an established drug that is showing promising results for human use.
-Further researching on Fenbendazole could drastically save the time and money needed to develop a new drug.
+Further research on Fenbendazole could drastically reduce the time and money needed to develop a new drug.

 Fenbendazole has been shown to stabilize WT p53, provide moderate microtubule disruption, and interfere with cancer cells’ glucose metabolism.
-All of these elements have caused a decrease in the amount of cancer cells in both real-world and lab settings with minimal negative outcomes.
+These combined effects have led to a reduction in cancer cell growth with tolerable side effects, both in laboratory studies and through various success stories.

 Side Effects of Fenbendazole Consumption

-When taking Panacur C for cancer, single oral doses of up to 2000 mg per person for ten consecutive days were well tolerated in humans.
+Though safety studies in humans are limited, single oral doses of up to 2,000 mg per person or 500 mg for ten consecutive days were well tolerated in humans.
 It’s important to remember that just because something is poisonous for one species, does not make it poisonous for all.
 Chocolate is perfectly safe for humans but fatal for dogs in moderate doses.

 Possible Side Effects and Risks

-It has been suggested that the use of Fenbendazole could potentially lead to liver damage.
-Fenbendazole belongs to the benzimidazole class of anthelmintics, and other drugs within this class have been reported to cause human hepatotoxicity.
-Due to their structural similarities, it is thought that Fenbendazole is hepatotoxic as well.
-However, research suggests that Fenbendazole by itself has no negative effect on the liver any more so than other commonly used drug.
+Fenbendazole belongs to the benzimidazole class of anthelmintics.
+Drugs within this class have been reported to cause human hepatotoxicity. and though there have been cases of liver toxicity associated with Fenbendazole, patients’ liver function recovered rapidly upon discontinuing treatment.
+Fenbendazole by itself has no negative effect on the liver any more so than some other commonly used drug.

 Fenbendazole Dosage for Human